Julius Rosenwald: Death and legacy

 When looking back on his life and success, Rosenwald declared, "Most people are of the opinion that because a man has made a fortune that his opinions on any subject are valuable.
 For my part, I always believe most large fortunes are made by men of mediocre ability who tumbled into a lucky opportunity and couldn’t help but get rich and that others, given the same chance, would have done far better with it."
 Thus, although Julius Rosenwald is one of Chicago's most admired Jewish businessmen, he maintained a low profile throughout his life.
 He refused to be the source of biographies and did not want his name to be affixed on buildings or institutions.
 He even insisted that his generous philanthropic contributions be matched by others so that he would not be credited with the title of 'sole donor'.
 However, he is well-remembered today through many books, such as Julius Rosenwald: The Man Who Built Sears, Roebuck and Advanced the Cause of Black Education in the American South by Peter M. Ascoli, and Julius Rosenwald: Repairing the World by Hasia R. Diner.
+A new screenplay, 5000 schools, based on his story will come out soon, directed and written by Tom Stern.